China’s tech board is a Star attraction

 “Because of policies such as the longer approval time and the 23 times earnings cap, the main boards in China may not always be discussed on equal ground with the Hong Kong Stock Exchange,” says Sun Lijun, co-head and a managing director of UBS Securities Global Banking, in Beijing.

 That has been a much bigger success.
-By April 29, a total of 100 companies had listed on the board and 260 companies had applied to list, according to the Shanghai bourse.
+By April 29 this year, a total of 100 companies had listed on the board and 260 companies had applied to list, according to the Shanghai bourse.
 The market has also seen the first red-chip company — that is Chinese companies incorporated outside of the People’s Republic of China; its first pre-profit company; and its first dual-class share structure company.

 The board offers clear advantages to technology companies.
 The first batch of 25 companies to list on the Star board priced at an average price-to-earnings ratio of 49.2 times.
 Perhaps just as important: their share prices rose to an average of 140% of their IPO prices on the first day of trading.